awsdocs/aws-direct-connect-user-guide/doc_source/create-vif.md

 You can create a public virtual interface to connect to public resources \(non\-VPC services\), or a private virtual interface to connect to your VPC\.

+**Prerequisites**
 Before you begin, ensure that you have read the information in [Prerequisites for Virtual Interfaces](WorkingWithVirtualInterfaces.md#vif-prerequisites)\.

 ## Creating a Public Virtual Interface<a name="create-public-vif"></a>

+When you create a public virtual interface, it can take up to 72 hours for AWS to review and approve your request\.

 **To provision a public virtual interface**